LiorZ/hdac8_thesis/thesis.rst

 	3) Model the peptide backbone on the binding site
 	4) Refine the complex to higher resolution

 	In most cases including the one we describe in this study, the last step is sufficient - several variants of receptor structures or even closely related homologs can be obtained from the PDB database, accompanied with proteins or peptides that are already located at the binding site and provide an approximate starting structure for the refinement process [16]_ [17]_.
-The FlexPepDock protocol is outlined in Figure :ref:`fpdock`.
+The FlexPepDock protocol is outlined in Figure :ref:`fpdock` .

 .. figure:: images/fpdock.png
 	:scale: 35%

-	:label:`fpdock` an outline of the FlexPepDock protocol (Figure from [15]_).
+	:label:`fpdock` an outline of the FlexPepDock protocol.

 ..

 	Figure was taken from [15]_ .

 ..
-(DONE) ORA: you should move this figure to here % ..
+(DONE) ORA: you should move this figure to here %

 	The first step of each FlexPepDock simulation is the prepacking of the input structure to provide better packing and remove internal clashes.
 Side chain conformations are optimized by determining the best rotamer combination for both the protein and the peptide separately [15]_ .
 This starting structure is then used as input to the FlexPepDock optimization protocol.
 The optimization is performed in 10 cycles.
 In the first cycle, the weight of the repulsive van der Waals term is reduced to 2% of its normal magnitude, and the attractive van der Waals term is increased by 225%.
 This allows significant perturbations within the binding pocket, while preventing the peptide and protein to separate during energy minimization.
 During refinement, the repulsive and attractive terms are gradually ramped back towards their original values (so that in the last cycle the energy function corresponds to the standard Rosetta score).
 Within each cycle, first the rigid body orientation between the protein and the peptide, then the peptide backbone is optimized in two sets of inner cycles.
 In 8 such inner cycles, low-energy conformations are searched using a Monte Carlo search with energy minimization [53]_ .
 In the first 8 cycles, a rigid body perturbation that is sampled from a gaussian distribution is applied and followed by sidechain repacking of interface residues and minimization (The default implementation of the minimization algorithm is DFP [18]_ ).
 The metropolis criterion is then applied right after the energy minimization step to accept or reject the new conformation.